balloon61/Dynamic-Window-Approach/README.md

 # Dynamic-Window-Approach
-A implement of global planner and local planner
+A implement of global planner (A*) and local planner (Dynamic Window Approach).
+This package using ROS navigation stack for mapping and locallization, and write the global planner and local planner.

+## Requirement:
+ROS, Gazebo, ROS navigation stack
-## Step
+## Step:

 Clone mm3 under ~/catkin_src/src and type the following command
 ```